gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 ## Validity conditions in MLR	{#section8-2}

-But before we get to oexcited about any results, we should always assess our validity conditions.
+But before we get too excited about any results, we should always assess our validity conditions.
 For MLR, they are similar to those for SLR:

 * **Quantitative variables condition:**